During the 1960s, motoring took on a new outlook as the Freeway system (in the US) and the Motorway system (in the UK) spread.

 “There’s nothing like a new car for enchantment” promised an ad for the latest line of Oldsmobiles in 1960, but it was beginning to seem like Detroit was running out of new ideas.
 Having produced miles of chrome and tailfins over the past five years, it now looked like car makers were heading in the other direction.

 Buick’s ‘clean look’ emphasized sleekness over ornamentation while Dodge’s 1961 Polara and 1961 Dart swapped fins for rounded, pod-like tail fixtures.

 Chrysler’s “new direction in automotive styling” featured streamlined rears and low, flat roofs, although the 1961 Newport was allowed to keep its boldly angled fins.
-Major US auto makers seemed hell-bent on making their cars as unattractive as possible – The 1962 Chevrolets (the ones “with Jet-Smooth ride”) were flatter and boxier than in previous years.
+Major US automakers seemed hell-bent on making their cars as unattractive as possible – The 1962 Chevrolets (the ones “with Jet-Smooth ride”) were flatter and boxier than in previous years.

 The E-Type Jaguar encapsulated the needs of the male driver in 1961 – a streamlined body with the fastest speed of any production car – up to 150 mph.
-The car caused a stir when it was unveiled at the Geneva car show – The audience were stunned at the £2,196 price tag, making it about half the cost of its competitors.
+The car caused a stir when it was unveiled at the Geneva car show – The audience was stunned at the £2,196 price tag, making it about half the cost of its competitors.

 Chevy’s 1962 Corvair, which was advertised as “built for budget-minded people who go for sports car driving”, featured a rear-mounted engine, but precious little else of note.